 Nephrogenic diabetes insipidus (NDI) refers to the inability to appropriately concentrate urine that results from resistance to circulating antidiuretic hormone (ADH).
 This can be due to a defect at the site of action of ADH, interference with the countercurrent mechanism, or decreased sodium chloride reabsorption at the level of the thick ascending limb of the loop of Henle.

 The etiology of NDI can be divided into hereditary and acquired causes.
 Hereditary causes are more common in children, whereas acquired causes are more common in adults.
-Select etiologies of NDI: Table 9.8-5.
+Selected etiologies of NDI: Table 9.8-5.

 A broad approach to polyuria should be undertaken when considering the diagnosis of NDI in any patient.
 This should involve collecting a careful history looking at various etiologies of central and nephrogenic diabetes insipidus.